Updated: Jul 29, 2021

 Manufacturing Execution Systems interconnect numerous vendors, facilities, sites, and production information in real-time, at the time that they easily integrate enterprise business applications, controllers, and equipment.
 This results in absolute control, visibility, and manufacturing optimisation.

 The core functions and benefits of an MES are as follows:

-Standardize and enforce processes across all sites: An MES helps synchronize manufacturing activities across worldwide distributed fabrics, and connect them in real-time to the enterprise system for optimal performance.
+Standardise and enforce processes across all sites: An MES helps synchronise manufacturing activities across worldwide distributed fabrics, and connect them in real-time to the enterprise system for optimal performance.